ssamot/ce888/labs/lab1/README.md

 * Login to IRC: [https://kiwiirc.com/client](https://kiwiirc.com/client)
 * Use your username
 * set `#ce888` for the channel name
-* Type some random stuff one you are in
+* Type some random stuff once you are in